The Craft Brewing Industry Contributed $82.9 Billion to the U.S. Economy in 2019, more than 580,000 Jobs

-Small and independent American craft brewers contributed $82.9 billion to the U.S. economy in 2019.
-The figure is derived from the total impact of beer brewed by craft brewers as it moves through the three-tier system (breweries, wholesalers and retailers), as well as all non-beer products like food and merchandise that brewpub restaurants and brewery taprooms sell.
+Small and independent American craft brewers continue to have a large impact on state and local economies, with craft breweries contributing $77.1 billion to the U.S. economy in 2023.
+The figure is derived from the total impact of beer brewed by craft brewers as it moves through the three-tier system (breweries, wholesalers, and retailers), as well as all non-beer products like food and merchandise that brewpub restaurants and brewery taprooms sell.

-The industry also provided more than 580,000 total jobs, with more than 160,000 jobs directly at breweries and brewpubs, including serving staff at brewpubs.
+The industry also provided nearly 460,000 total jobs, with almost 190,000 jobs directly at breweries and brewpubs, including serving staff at brewpubs.

 Learn more about how these figures were calculated in the study methodology.